DHTMLX/docs-suite/docs/grid/features.md

 ### How to specify formats for Grid data

-In this section you will learn how to specify the necessary data formats for a separate column.
+In this section you will learn how to specify the necessary data formats for a separate column

 | Topic                                                                               | Description                                                                                                                                                         |
 | ----------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |